-- (A) Procurements of goods and services from the state penitentiary, or through State, Federal, Council of Governments, School Board, or other political jurisdiction bids, or any other source with which the County has entered or shall enter into a cooperative procurement agreement. - (B) Contracts with other Public Bodies, such as George Mason University and Federal and State departments and agencies, where permitted or authorized. - (C) Purchases for special police work when the Chief of Police certifies to the Director of Finance that items are needed for special police work, including undercover police operations, the Director of Finance may procure the needed items without competitive bidding. - (D) Procurements of goods and services from Employment Services Organizations that provides employment services to individuals with disabilities that is a Commission on the Accreditation of Rehabilitation Facilities (CARF) accredited vendor of the Virginia Department for Aging and Rehabilitative Services.
+- (A) Procurements of goods and services from the state penitentiary, or through State, Federal, Council of Governments, School Board, or other political jurisdiction bids, or any other source with which the County has entered or shall enter into a cooperative procurement agreement. - (B) Contracts with other Public Bodies, such as George Mason University and Federal and State departments and agencies, where permitted or authorized. - 1.
+Contributions to Governmental or Quasi-Governmental agencies assanctioned by the Board of County Supervisors, may be paid via direct payment. - (C) Purchases for special police work when the Chief of Police certifies to the Director of Finance that items are needed for special police work, including undercover police operations, the Director of Finance may procure the needed items without competitive bidding. - (D) Procurements of goods and services from Employment Services Organizations that provide employment services to individuals with disabilities that is a Commission on the Accreditation of Rehabilitation Facilities (CARF) accredited vendor of the Virginia Department for Aging and Rehabilitative Services.